gian-hancock/gian-hancock.github.io/content/posts/02-advent-of-code-2022-day-15/index.md

 > TODO: I haven't done this section yet.

+# Footnotes

 [^aoc-problem]:
     You'll also need to solve part 1 to get the part 2 description.
 Although I'm sure you can find it online somewhere.

 [^manhattan-distance]:
-    In my opinion, the choice to use manhattan distance is what really makes this problem shine.
-It makes the problem tractible, while at the same time enabling many interesting approaches, as you'll hopefully see.
     If [Euclidian distance](https://en.wikipedia.org/wiki/Euclidean_distance) was used instead, we'd need to deal [circular sensor coverage](https://en.wikipedia.org/wiki/Gauss_circle_problem).

+    Another effect of using Manhattan distance is that distances between integer points are always an integers, keeping the solutions free from floating point complications.
+This is thanks to the fact that the lattice is [closed under addition](https://en.wikipedia.org/wiki/Closure_(mathematics)) and Manhattan distances are calculated using addition.

+[^chebyshev_distance]:
     Just for fun, here's another interesting distance metric: [Chebyshev distance](https://en.wikipedia.org/wiki/Chebyshev_distance).

-[^point-coverage-count]:
+[^point-coverage]:
-    A sensor with range R covers (R+1)<sup>2</sup> + R<sup>2</sup> coordinates. e.g. a sensor with `range=0` covers 1 coordinate, a sensor with `range=3` covers 25.
+    Irrelevant, but interesting nonetheless: A sensor with range R covers (R+1)<sup>2</sup> + R<sup>2</sup> integer points. e.g. a sensor with `range=0` covers 1 coordinate, a sensor with `range=3` covers 25.
 This formula is a little more complicated than you might expect because the square area is not axis aligned.
 For some intuition behind this formula, have a look at this sensor with `range=2`.
-It can be broken down into a 3x3 grid (red) and a 2x2 grid (blue). {{<figure src="point-count.svg" width="300px">}} Tangentially related: [Pick's Theorem](https://artofproblemsolving.com/wiki/index.php/Pick%27s_Theorem) relates the area of a polygon with the count of its internal and border [lattice points](#fn:5).
-TODO: Check this link
+It can be broken down into a 3x3 grid (red) and a 2x2 grid (blue). {{<figure src="point-count.svg" width="300px">}} Tangentially related: [Pick's Theorem](https://artofproblemsolving.com/wiki/index.php/Pick%27s_Theorem) relates the area of a polygon with the count of its internal and border [lattice points](#fn:2).

 [^lattice]:
-    In writing this post, I've learnt that about [point lattices](https://mathworld.wolfram.com/PointLattice.html).
-We're essentially dealing with a point lattice here.
+    Because everything takes place on integer points, you could say the problem takes place in a [point lattice](https://mathworld.wolfram.com/PointLattice.html).
 The integer points we'll be talking about throughout are also known as [lattice points](https://mathworld.wolfram.com/LatticePoint.html).

 [^inspiration]:
     Credit where credits due: I couldn't think of anything until I skimmed the [Reddit solution thread](https://old.reddit.com/r/adventofcode/comments/zmcn64).
 I was trying to skim for inspiration without spoiling for myself.
 Luckily I saw a mention of rotating the coordinate space (you'll see why this is relevant later) which got me unstuck.